TimothyStiles/meshdiff/README.md

 ## Mac OSX

-### If you already have node installed just clone and '''npm run build'''
+### If you already have node installed just clone and ''' js npm run build'''
 To install mdiff you will need to have node installed.

 I typically would suggest that you install it through the Mac OSX package manager